Q1 2025: Capital importation rises by 67% to $5.64bn - NBS

 In comparison to the preceding quarter, capital importation declined by 51.90 percent from US$2.604 billion in Q2 2024.

-NBS reported that capital importation during the reference period originated largely from the United Kingdom, with $502.60 million, showing 40.12% of the total capital imported.
+NBS reported that Clcapital Importation during the reference period originated largely from the United Kingdom with $502.60 million, showing 40.12% of the total capital imported.
 This was followed by the Republic of South Africa with US$185.03 million (14.77%) and the United States with US$163.86 million (13.08%).

 “Standard Chartered Bank Nigeria Limited received the highest capital importation into Nigeria in Q3 2024 with US$385.62 million (30.78%), followed by Stanbic IBTC Bank Plc with US$382.08 million (30.50%) and Citibank Nigeria Limited with US$192.88 (15.40%)”, it stated.